Additional Chicago Cubs Info

 Cubs vs. Brewers Game Dates

-- The second series is from July 3 through July 6 in Milwaukee.
+- The second series runs from May 27 through May 30 in Milwaukee.

 Cubs vs. Cardinals Upcoming Games

 Cardinals fans also like to travel.
-It's just over four hours' drive to Wrigley Field from St. Louis, so it's only natural for some Cardinals and Cubs fans to drive to each other's home games.
-The Cubs will face the Cardinals thirteen times in 2023.
-This includes a two-game series in London on June 24 & 25.
+It's just a four-hour drive to Wrigley Field from St. Louis, so it's only natural for some Cardinals and Cubs fans to drive to each other's home games.
+The Cubs will face the Cardinals thirteen times in 2024.
+It starts with a three-game series at Busch Stadium May 24-26.
+The Cardinals will play at Wrigley June 14-16.
+There will also be a four-game series running August 1 through 4.

 Cubs 2022 Season Review